-Have you ever visited northern Saskatchewan?
-I hadn’t until this September when I solo paddled the Bagwa Canoe Route in Prince Alberta National Park.
-There’s nothing like beautiful boreal forest and pristine lakes for absolute backcountry bliss.
-Whether your a seasoned paddler, complete novice, or a group with varied skills, the Bagwa Route is the perfect place to experience lake canoe tripping.
-I’d highly recommend visiting in autumn.
+Have you ever gone canoeing in Saskatchewan?
+I hadn’t until a few years back when I solo paddled the Bagwa Canoe Route in Prince Albert National Park.
+There’s nothing like gliding across pristine lakes next to beautiful boreal forests.
+Whether you’re a seasoned paddler or complete novice, or a group with varied skills, the Bagwa Canoe Route is the perfect place for easy flatwater canoe tripping.
+I’d highly suggest visiting in September.

 • Save